 Pawn shops sometimes have a negative reputation, but the truth is that these shops often act as a financial lifeline to people who need a little temporary help.
 As the owner of a pawn shop, you’ll have an opportunity to help people in need with short-term loans that they might not otherwise be able to access.
 You can also buy valuables outright to resell.
-Pawn shops aren’t only profitable businesses, but they also often help customers, too.
-If you have strong finance knowledge and are savvy when it comes to valuing and reselling items, starting a pawn shop might be an enjoyable business option for you.
+Pawn shops aren’t only profitable businesses, but they also often help customers too.
+If you have strong financial knowledge and are savvy when it comes to valuing and reselling items, starting a pawn shop might be an enjoyable business option for you.

 Pawn shops offer customers short-term loans to help them cope with financial emergencies.
-Customers bring in items of value – usually gold, jewelry, or electronics – to serve as collateral in these loans.
+Customers bring in items of value – usually electronics, gold, jewelry, or gems – to serve as collateral in these loans.
 The pawnbroker has the option to decline or accept the item, then will offer a loan that’s usually a percentage of the item’s worth.

 These loans carry interest, and customers are given a set amount of time to repay the loan, plus all of the interest, at which point they will receive their item back.
 If the customer doesn’t repay the loan by the deadline, the pawnbroker will own the item outright, and they can sell it to redeem what they’ve paid out in the loan, plus any other profit that the sale brings in.

 According to IBIS World, the pawn shop industry experienced a 1.0% annual decline from 2014 to 2018.
-During this time the number of businesses increased to 11,800, while industry employment decreased to 41,370.
+During this time, the number of businesses increased to 11,800, while industry employment decreased to 41,370.
 In 2018, the industry brought in $6 billion in revenue.

 While retail sales increased, nearly 40 percent of pawnbrokers surveyed also noted that the number of loans they made to customers in 2018 decreased.
 Most pawnbrokers state that pawn loans are the most common type of transaction that their business performs, with the typical loan being for $150.
-This decrease in the number of loans could mean that pawnbrokers will need to focus more on techniques like advertising to bring in new customers.
+This decrease in the number of loans could mean that pawnbrokers will need to focus more on advertising techniques to bring in new customers.

 Pawn shops market to potential customers who need money to cover expenses.
 These customers may have lost a job, be facing an unexpected bill, or be in some other situation that means they need to quickly produce money that isn’t currently available to them.
 Because of this market, pawn shops tend to be located in lower-income areas.